fimmtiu/rqlisp/README.md

 ## Todo

-* A macro system
+* Rest args
+  * Add `list` builtin
+  * Go back and fix up the other builtins to use them
 * `def`
 * Move specs out of Runtime into the individual data types' specs
 * Rip most of the crap out of DataType
-* Rest args
-  * Add `list` builtin
-  * Go back and fix up the other builtins to use them